CampusGhanta

 Everyone will rave about Manoj Bajpayee, Richa Chaddha, or Tigmanshu Dhulia’s stunning performances in the film, and reserve the residual set of laurels usually the rest of Nawaz.
 But in all honesty, Nawaz owned the film in the final two hours like no actor amongst that humongous cast did.

-You’ve ought to see Gangs of Wasseypur for 5.5 hours in a go-to understand the impact that Nawaz makes post-Bajpayee’s exit.
+You’ve ought to see Gangs of Wasseypur for 5.5 hours in a go-to to understand the impact that Nawaz makes post-Bajpayee’s exit.

 SALMAN KHAN as CHULBUL PANDEY (DABANGG)